-Forests serve as watershed because all water comes from rivers, lakes and forest-derived water tables.
-In addition, some rivers running through forests keep the forests cool and prevent their drying out.
+Forests serve as watershed because all water comes from rivers, lakes and forest - derived water tables.
+In addition some rivers running through forest are also kept cool and from drying out.

-Habitat and ecosystems
+Habitat and Ecosystems

 Forests serve as a home to millions of different animals which form part of food chains.
-All these different animals and plants are called biodiversity, and their interaction with one another and their physical environments are referred to as the ecosystem.
+All these different animals and plants are called biodiversity and their interaction with one another and their physical environment is what is referred to as the ecosystem.